-Any student, faculty or staff affiliated with CMU can request COPE services.
+Any student, faculty or staff affiliated with CMU can request COPE (CaPS Outreach Prevention and Education) services.
 We can consult with you to help you decide how to best meet your needs.
 We can also help by tailoring a training or workshop to fit the needs of your department or group.

 Throughout the academic year, we receive a large number of requests.
 We recommend submitting programming requests at least 2 weeks prior to your event date.
 If we cannot meet your request, we can likely be helpful in exploring alternative options.